 - Efficacy of accounting function is checked by auditors.
 This is generally required by statute.

-- Finance function is an internal management function and does not require any statutory check but is in fact monitored internally by high level managerial personnel.
+- Finance function is an internal management function and does not require any statutory check but is in fact monitored internally by higher level managerial personnel.

-While there are several differences in the nature of processes involved in accounting and finance function, both have one important common thread.
+While several differences exist in the nature of processes involved in an entity’s accounting and finance functions, both have one important common thread.
 They both play an important role in decision making.
-Accounting helps stakeholders and investors assess creditworthiness of the entity, cost accounting helps entities with pricing and cost control strategies etc. Finance function also assists decision making – determining mode of raising funds, determining investment avenues, drawing up of budgets etc. Thus, both accounting and finance are critical to the smooth functioning of any entity.
+For example, financial accounting helps stakeholders and investors assess creditworthiness of the entity and cost accounting helps entities with pricing and cost control strategies etc.